neektza/nikicajokic.me/_drafts/concurrency_primitives_and_abstractions.md

 Since Ruby is a "pure" OO language (everything is an object), model conceptualization is considerably easier when thinking in objects than in handlers and callbacks.
 So instead of relying on callbacks, Celluloid provides a way to build a model out of concurrently running objects that are able to talk among themselves - ie. **Actors**.

 Celluloid uses Threads internally to represent Actors, and Fibers to represent tasks[^3] (messages) that the actor processes.
 Since each task can be suspended, actors can process multiple messages and interleave them if needed.
-We focus on how it does this in the [3rd part](http://link.com) of the series.
+We'll analyze and explain how it does that in a future post in the series.

 There's a nice intro on Celluloid's capabilities over at its github wiki [page](https://github.com/celluloid/celluloid/wiki).
 Besides that, there are many other examples and  Coelluloid tutorials on the interwebz, but I recommend [this](https://practicingruby.com/articles/gentle-intro-to-actor-based-concurrency) one in particular because it even implements a minimal actor system at the end.